xentu/xentu-engine/docs/source/lua-code-reference/the-renderer-keyword.rst

 ----------------------------

 This method tells the renderer to queue an instruction in it's buffer to draw a sprite.
-The sprite argument must be an instance of the :ref:`Sprite <The Sprite struct>` class setup earlier in your code.
+The sprite argument must be an instance of the :ref:`Sprite struct <The Sprite struct>` setup earlier in your code.

 |